 Dial 988 or 301.738.2255 or text HOME to 741741

 Suicide is preventable.

-Suicide is the SECOND leading cause of death for ages 15-24.
+Suicide is the SECOND leading cause of death for youth ages 10-24.

 Talking about suicide does not cause someone to be suicidal.